-UK-China CERAD is aiming to establish networking and discussion platform for researchers and stakeholders working on or having interests in avian disease between two collaborating countries, China and UK.
-Exploiting these collaborative research and networking opportunities, establishment of multi-disciplinary research portfolios globally to better understand the pathogenesis, economic losses, transmission biology and control stratgies of avian diseases in production animals.
+By exploiting these collaborative research and networking opportunities, CERAD will establish multi-disciplinary research portfolios globally to better understand the pathogenesis, economic losses, transmission biology and control strategies of avian diseases in production animals.

-Jointly established by The Pirbright Institute, UK and Shandong Binzhou Animal Science and Veterinary Medicine Academy, China, UK-China CERAD is a virtual centre for the state of the art research and training for UK and Chinese scientists and students through establishment of joint research projects, exchange visits for training and education on new technologies for disease control s well as organizing international conferences.
+Jointly established by The Pirbright Institute in the UK and the Shandong Binzhou Animal Science and Veterinary Medicine Academy in China, the UK-China CERAD is a virtual centre for cutting-edge research and training.
+It facilitates collaboration between UK and Chinese scientists and students through joint research projects, exchange visits for training and education on innovative disease control technologies, and the organisation of international conferences.

 1. Generating epidemiological datasets on the incidence of avian diseases and the diversity of avian pathogens in China.
 The network of Chinese investigators with access to the poultry farms across the country will help to generate epidemiological datasets on the prevalence of avian diseases and diversity of avian pathogens in different geographical areas over different periods of time.